 Pathways to Higher Education

-RGIT’s student policies are designed to ensure you receive fair treatment and are given the best opportunity to complete your studies in a supportive environment.
-These policies include Access and Equity; Student Safety and Security; Student Code of Behaviour and Discipline; and the Student Complaints and Appeals Policy and Procedure.
-For more information, please refer to these policies.
+Australia’s student policies are designed to ensure you receive fair treatment and are given the best opportunity to complete your studies in a supportive environment.
+These policies include the Access and Equity Policy and Procedure, Student Safety and Security Policy, Student Support Services Policy and Procedure, Student Code of Behaviour and Discipline Policy and Procedure, and the Complaints and Appeals Policy and Procedure.

-If you do experience any personal problems or study difficulties, it is important to speak to a staff member as soon as possible who will do their best to help you resolve the situation.
+If you do experience any personal problems or study difficulties, it is important to speak to a Student Services Officer as soon as possible who will do their best to help you resolve the situation.

 Student Code of Behaviour

-The Student Code of Behaviour serves the best interests of all students at RGIT.
+The Student Code of Behaviour serves the best interests of all students at RGIT Australia.
 It is a code that requires the mutual respect of all students and must be adhered to at all times.
-RGIT students are expected to respect and uphold:
+RGIT Australia students should uphold:

-• The right to have any disputes settled in a fair and rational manner (through RGIT’s Complaints and Appeals Procedure)
+- the right to have any disputes settled in a fair and rational manner (through RGIT Australia’s Complaints and Appeals Procedure)

 Refer to Student Code of Behaviour and Discipline Policy and Procedure for more information.